yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 ````

-**A docker Volume** is where you can use a named volume to store external data.
-You would normally use a volume driver for this, but you can get a host mounted path using the default local volume driver. when you use a volume, a new directory is created within Docker’s storage directory on the host machine, and Docker manages that directory’s contents.
+**Docker Volume**: You can use a named or anonymous volume to store external data.
+When you choose to use this type of volume, a new directory is created within Docker’s storage directory on the host machine and Docker manages that directory’s contents.

-In the next section, you will get to try both of them.

 ## Docker Volume example